ektagarg/go-ds/README.md

 Average Time Complexity: O(nlog(n))
 ```

-5. Merge Sort: Like quick sort, merge sort is based on divide and conquer methodology.
+**5. Merge Sort:** Like quick sort, merge sort is based on divide and conquer methodology.
 It divides input array in two halves, calls itself for the two halves and then merges the two sorted halves.
 ```
 Worst Case Time Complexity: O(nlog(n))
 Best Case Time Complexity: O(nlog(n))
 Average Time Complexity: O(nlog(n))
 ```

-6. Heap Sort: Heap sort in comparision based, in-memory sorting technique based on binary heap data structures.
+**6. Heap Sort:** Heap sort in comparision based, in-memory sorting technique based on binary heap data structures.
 It involves building a Heap data structure from the given array and then utilizing the Heap to sort the array.
 ```
 Worst Case Time Complexity: O(nlog(n))
 Best Case Time Complexity: O(nlog(n))